Glossary: Acute:Chronic Workload Ratio

 Acute:Chronic Workload Ratio expresses the balance between the athlete's short-term (acute, ATL) and long-term (chronic, CTL) workload.
 The value indicates whether short- and long-term training are in balance.
 Studies have shown that there is a relationship between A:C ratio and injury risk.

 Like all TRIMP-related calculations, these calculations are based only on duration and heart rate.
-Different sports and alternative training can therefore not be considered.
+Different sports and alternative training can therefore not be given special consideration.
+Only the total load of the respective days is taken into account, regardless of how this is composed.

 See also